The Farm Story

 1852 – The coffee was at the peak of its production and was totally exported.
 At this time, the coffee transport to the port of Santos was made by animals.

-4th Generation – Jonas Alves Lima de Camargo inherit his father’s farm.
-He continues the production of coffee with great dedication, and despite crises he manages to maintain the production well.
+4th Generation – The family continues the production of coffee with great dedication, and despite crises they manage to maintain the production well.

 With the crash of the New York Stock Exchange in 1929 the coffee farms went through very difficult times and many went bankrupt.
 But our farms overcame the crisis and continued producing coffee.